 - Helped Dr. Collins with lecture preparation and fact checking, and assisted on his Shattuck Lecture for the New England Journal of Medicine.

 After leaving NIH, Meg launched a freelance medical writing career.
 She founded Meg Bouvier Medical Writing LLC in 2007.
-Meg has helped clients land over $300 million in federal funding.
+Meg has helped clients land ~$320 million in federal funding.
 She currently supports:

 - 4 of the top 5-ranked hospitals in the country*

 - 4 of the top 6 cancer hospitals*

 - 2 of the top 3 medical schools for research*

 - 3 of the top 10 pediatric hospitals*